10 Questions to Ask Before You Hire

 In Northern Virginia, most homes need HOA approval.
 Your builder should prepare and submit the ARC package. - What brands/materials do you install?

 Look for Trex Pro, TimberTech, or AZEK certifications.
-Avoid builders who are vague about materials. - Can I see recent local projects?
+Avoid builders who are vague about materials. - Can I see recent local references?

-Ask for 3-5 completed projects in your area, ideally within the last 12 months.
-Visit one if possible. - What's your written warranty?
+Ask for 3-5 local photo examples or source-verified references in your area, ideally within the last 12 months.
+Visit one if the homeowner and builder can coordinate it. - What are your written warranty terms?

-Get the warranty in writing before signing.
-It should cover workmanship (minimum 2 years, ideally 5+) separately from manufacturer material warranties. - What's included in the estimate?
+Get warranty terms in writing before signing.
+They should separate workmanship coverage from manufacturer material warranties and explain exclusions clearly. - What's included in the estimate?

 Materials, labor, permits, dumpster, cleanup, and timeline should all be itemized.
 Lump-sum quotes hide problems. - What's your projected timeline?